 an excerpt from 2019 multimedia work

-i am attempting to keep a connection possible where it feels impossible. i want to know that it’s possible for a close relationship to continue feeling close even with 1,841.6 miles of distance.
-LDR, a long-distance relationship. what are the techniques we’re utilizing to perform closeness, or intimacy, even though we are talking to screens?
+I am attempting to keep a connection possible where it feels impossible.
+I want to know that it is possible for a close relationship to continue feeling close even with 1,841.6 miles of distance.
+LDR, a long-distance relationship.
+What are the techniques we’re utilizing to perform closeness, or intimacy, even though we are talking to screens?

-i keep all the places and people we’ve become and unbecome. i keep Connecticut, New York, Honolulu, Seattle, and New Orleans – geographic points of intersection that i continue to chase. i am chasing a feeling. i chase the feeling of being together where we lose track of our psychophysical boundaries and become some annoying, blobular entity. to emulate this, i keep your Facetime on my desktop, my digital home-base repository that comes to paint a picture of my inner landscape.
+I keep all the places and people we’ve become and unbecome.
+I keep Connecticut, New York, Honolulu, Seattle, and New Orleans – geographic points of intersection that I continue to chase.
+I am chasing a feeling.
+I chase the feeling of being together where we lose track of our psychophysical boundaries and become some annoying, blobular entity.
+To emulate this, I keep your Facetime feed on my desktop, my digital home-base repository that comes to paint a picture of my inner landscape.

 is just simple.

-contrary to popular belief, i am not my genitals. the sexual identity generator “tells me who i am.” today i am a “morbid horse girl.” tomorrow, “gastrointestinal gay.” i am interested in an identity that is both simpler than navigating connection as afforded through sex, and more complex than the hegemonic, neoliberalist urge to convert a range of sexual experiences into a monolith.
+Contrary to popular belief, I am not my genitals.
+The sexual identity generator “tells me who I am.”
+Today, it tells me I am a “morbid horse girl.”
+Tomorrow, “gastrointestinal gay.”
+I am interested in an identity that is both simpler than navigating connection as afforded through sex, and more complex than the hegemonic, neoliberalist urge to convert a range of sexual experiences into a monolith.

-a “gastrointestinal gay” conjures my family history of GI-related health issues; the label conjures the very human act of releasing gas, which shouldn’t feel so secret or embarrassing…but it is. “gastrointestinal gay” also points towards the irony of my dealing with chronic gastroenteritis, yet doing gay shit anyways. the label conjures a sacrifice or submission, a blurring of pleasure and pain, and a point of connection for gays too afraid to admit to their own gaseousness. maybe it is the catalyst for forgiving our bodies for being bodies.
+A “gastrointestinal gay” conjures my family history of GI-related health issues; the label conjures the very human act of releasing gas, which shouldn’t feel so secret or embarrassing but undoubtedly is.
+“Gastrointestinal gay” also points towards the irony of my dealing with chronic gastroenteritis, yet doing gay shit anyways.
+The label conjures a sacrifice or submission, a blurring of pleasure and pain, and a point of connection for gays too afraid to admit to their own gaseousness.
+Maybe it is the catalyst for forgiving our bodies for being bodies.

-there’s a lecture/performance i do for folks who have trouble referring to me with they-pronouns.
+There’s a lecture-performance I’ve prepared for folks who have trouble referring to me with they-pronouns.

-firstly, i provide context for my own engagement with pronouns. i do not use they-pronouns because i am ambiguous about which pronouns i would like to use. “my name is Elle and i use they/she pronouns.” occasionally “in drag,” and around the right people, i use she-pronouns. most times, i utilize they-pronouns. i am “them” because i am multiple people. i call attention to my experience of queerness, my experiences navigating white supremacy, and my experiences of not belonging to a sense of place. i am many people out of necessity for my survival. to better accommodate the multitudes of me i must become and unbecome, i am they.
+Firstly, I provide context for my own engagement with pronouns.
+I do not use they-pronouns because I am ambiguous about which pronouns I would like to use.
+My name is Elle, and I use they/she-pronouns.
+Around the right people, I use she-pronouns.
+Most times, I utilize they-pronouns.
+I am “them” because I am multiple people.
+I call attention to my experience of queerness, my experiences navigating white supremacy, and my experiences of not belonging to a sense of place.
+I am many people out of necessity for my survival.
+To better accommodate the multitudes of me I must become and unbecome, I am “they.”

-the show, originally aired in 2018, is like any reality-TV show. there are fights and tensions and cultural discrepancies. it stikes me that conflicts between post-Y2K Korean/Japanese contestants illuminate a much deeper unresolved conflict between Korea and Japan. a neoliberal reading of this show would be that, through the power of dreams and music, cultural differences can be overcome in favor of transculturalism. this might be the case if not for the following outcomes:
+PRODUCE 48, originally aired in 2018, is like any reality-TV show.
+There are disagreements and tensions and cultural discrepancies.
+It stikes me that conflicts between post-Y2K Korean and Japanese contestants illuminate a much deeper unresolved conflict between Korea and Japan.
+A neoliberal reading of this show would be that, through the power of dreams and music, cultural differences and unresolved traumatic pasts can be overcome in favor of transculturalism.
+This might be the case if not for the following outcomes:

 and Japanese idols;